vass-engineering/Demo-backupOpenShift46-velero/Readme.md

 ## 2)Create a bucket S3 in Noobaa for Velero

-Access to Noobaa console and login with your OCP credentials
+* Access to Noobaa console and login with your OCP credentials, in our case "noobaa-mgmt-openshift-storage.apps.pilabs.labs.vass.es"

 ```
  oc get routes -n openshift-storage